zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-5214 - Use device UUID when checking for valid mounts when using device-mapper devices instead of the device names
 * PWX-5242 - Provide facility to add metadata journal devices to an existing cluster
 * PWX-5287 - Clean up px_env variables as well when using node wipe command
-* PWX-5322 - Unmount shared volume on shared volume source mount only on PX restarts
+* PWX-5322 - Unmount shared volume on shared volume source mount only on Portworx restarts
 * PWX-5319 - Use excl open for open device checks
 * PWX-4897 - Allow more time for the resync to complete before changing the replication status
 * PWX-5295 - Fix a nil pointer access during cloudsnap credential delete